Vikash-8090-Yadav/ZKsyncTut/Paymaster/README.md

 In this tutorial we will:

-:check-icon Learn about paymasters.
+- Learn about paymasters.

-:check-icon Review the testnet paymaster smart contract code.
+- Review the testnet paymaster smart contract code.

-:check-icon Use the testnet paymaster to pay transaction fees with our own ERC20 token.
+- Use the testnet paymaster to pay transaction fees with our own ERC20 token.

 ## Prerequisites